alnutile/codeship-writings/behat.md

 vendor/bin/behat --suite user_auth --init
 ```

-I get a file `features/bootstrap/UserAuthenticationContext.php` that is pretty empty and needs to be told to extend `Mink Context`
+I get a file `features/bootstrap/UserAuthenticationContext.php` that is pretty empty and needs to be told to extend `MinkContext`

 So I just need to change the "extends" section so it looks like this